hashicorp/terraform/website/source/docs/providers/azurerm/r/container_service.html.markdown

 `master_profile` supports the following:

-* `count` - (Required) The number of Master Nodes to create for this Container Service.
+* `count` - (Required) Number of masters (VMs) in the container service cluster.
+Allowed values are 1, 3, and 5.
+The default value is 1.
 * `dns_prefix` - (Required) The DNS Prefix to use for the Container Service master nodes.

 `linux_profile` supports the following: